kaistaerk/woocommerce-image-wrap/README.md

 crop the images you can use this plugin.
 It puts a wrapper div-element around the images so you can adjust the height by using css.
 See the example.

-After activation you can add custom css to your theme or to the customizer.
+After you activated the plugin, go to Options -> Product wrapper and add or change the specific css rules.

 === Image wrapper für WooCommerce ===